-Motorists in east and north-east Scotland see the largest premium increases
+Motorists in west England see the largest premium increases

-Drivers in in east and north-east Scotland have seen larger increases than in any other area, with premiums increasing by 5.9% (£24) compared with last quarter.
-Their prices have increased 9.2% (£36) annually - the highest increases of any region in the UK.
+Drivers in west England have seen larger increases than in any other area, with premiums increasing by 12% (£53) compared with last year.

-It's particularly bad news for motorists in Dundee, who've seen an annual price increase of 15.3% (£59).
-This tops the chart for price increases in UK cities.
+Within that region, it's particularly bad news for motorists in Bath, who've seen an annual price increase of 14.7% (£60).

 The most expensive areas for car insurance in the UK